 Key Takeaways

-Here are some keys for how counter parenting harms co parenting:
+Here are some keys for how counter parenting harms co parenting blog:

 – Counter parenting is when one parent takes a stance against how the other parent is bringing up their children.